-It’s a known fact that preventing visible skin aging is far easier and less expensive than getting rid of it once it appears.
-In this post, you’ll learn ten tips that anyone in their 20s needs to be doing for a long-lasting youthful appearance.
+It’s a fact that preventing visible skin aging is far easier and less expensive than getting rid of it once it appears.
+In this post, you’ll learn ten tips that anyone of any age needs to be doing immediately to prevent wrinkles for a long-lasting youthful appearance.

-How should I be caring for my skin in my 20s to prevent wrinkles and visible aging?
+How should I be caring for my skin to prevent wrinkles and slow down visible aging?

-The most popular medications for those in their 20s are:
+The most common medications for the skin are:

 - Oral antibiotics for clearing acne